gongqilin/API/resource_requests/request__investment_summary.md

 ### Parameters

-The following parameters can be added into the http request or set in the Content-Type in the header.
+The following parameters can be added in the http request.

 <table>
     <tr>